 Eligibility and Transfer of Credits

 The College of Law considers applications from students who wish to transfer from other law schools.
 Students must have completed at least one year, but less than two years, of law school and be eligible to re-enroll in the school from which they propose to transfer.
 Transfer students are typically given credit for classes taken at the previous law school in which the student earned a grade of “C” or better.
+However, grades received in these courses will not be computed as part of the student's law school grade point average for purposes of determining class standing, graduation with distinction, or eligibility for Order of the Coif.
 No credit is given for courses taken Pass/Fail at the previous law school.
 Transfer students who did not take at their previous school any course, or its equivalent, required by the College of Law shall take and pass the course or its equivalent at the College of Law.

 Transfer Student Application Requirements